Entries in Yellow have been recently added to the guild rules. Entries in Cyan are updated or reworded from the previous ruleset.

 -You must read and abide by the rules

 -You must not be a member of other guilds in any of the main games Bloodpact play*

--You must register your account using your main e-mail address so you receive notifications of important updates.
+-You must register your account using an e-mail address you frequently check so you receive notifications of important updates.
 There may be roll calls close to big patches or launch of Star Citizen with a response time of 2 weeks.

 *Does not apply for:

 Star Citizen - you may have secondary organizations as an affiliate, if it's within a profession-based, operation-based or otherwise non-main guild context.
 For example, bounty hunters would freely be able to join bounty hunting trade organizations for networking.
 Also, you may be an affiliate member of Bloodpact and have another organization as your main organization only if you are that organization's owner and leader.
 If in doubt, ask.

 Casual games - Our casual/ on-the-side games, like Minecraft or War Thunder are not applicable to the above rule at all.

 - You may not use a ship with a wacky/ crazy/ immature name like "The Crotch Rocket" or other such names.

 - As a Nomadic fleet, The Astropath and The Obsidian Eye fleet wings stay mostly together and travel within a multi-sector perimeter.
 You must be prepared to stay in "response distance" of the fleet the majority of the time.
 Should you need to leave this zone for content, let the fleet HQ know, so they can assess the risk of it and perhaps send escorts to assist you.
 At times, the fleet will split up into multiple HQs and you may choose (unless part of a fleet wing that currently has a mission with one of the HQs)

 - If an ally is in need of assistance, you must comply with at least minimum help as outlined in our alliance terms with that particular ally (varies) the type of response will be organized by officers on duty at the time.